vestalux/sljekyll/news/_posts/2014-03-19-young-people-gain-arts-awards-at-lowestoft-library.md

 The moderator praised the standard of the young people’s work and the presentation of their portfolios.
 He was amazed at the library’s ability to deliver such a high quality Bronze Award in a public library.

-Jane Rothon, Assistant Library Manager at Lowestoft Library, said: “We are incredibly proud of this achievement both for Lowestoft Library and our eight young people.
-Everyone at Lowestoft Library was delighted when we were chosen for the pilot project and it was an exciting and challenging experience for everyone involved.”
+Jane Rothon, Assistant Library Manager at Lowestoft Library, said:

+>We are incredibly proud of this achievement both for Lowestoft Library and our eight young people.
+Everyone at Lowestoft Library was delighted when we were chosen for the pilot project and it was an exciting and challenging experience for everyone involved.